 It seemed awfully suspicious that the marriage date is only about a month after Doris was born — if November 5 was Doris’s actual birthday.

 Helen’s marriage to James didn’t last very long.
 She later remarried and had some kids, and I realized I’d have to tell this crazy story to one of them in the hopes they’d be willing to take a DNA test.

 Maybe Helen was the daughter of Charles Mitchell. (she wasn’t)

 Maybe Helen was Doris’s mother. (she wasn’t)

-Maybe if I reached out to Helen’s daughter Gini, she’d send me an adorable photo of her mother crouching mischievously in front of an old car. (she did)
+Maybe if I reached out to Helen’s daughter Gini, she’d be willing to send me an adorable photo of her mother crouching in front of an old car. (she was)

 It’s not easy to contact a stranger out of the blue and start making weird allegations about their mother.
 Most people don’t like that.